jendabek/BlenderRenderController/README.md

 PC used: i7 4790, 16GB DDR3 RAM @ 1600Mhz

 Really shows the importance of those extra cores huh?
+And of course, more processor cores = bigger difference.
 Even if you don't use Blender VSE often, that’s a LOT of time saved.
 And the time added by joining the videos together is negligible (less then 1min).

 ## HOW TO USE